EpsilonSolutions/netscaler-command-reference/docs/ca/ca-policy/ca-policy.md

 Number of Undef hits.

 <b>isDefault</b>
-A value of true is returned if it is a default ContentAdaptationpolicy.
+A value of true is returned if it is a default content accelerator policy.

 <b>priority</b>
 Specifies the priority of the policy.